Lyapage/Robotic/README.md

-This project aims at deriving dynamics and kinematics of trraditional quadcopter, then followed by simulation of it via MATLAB and PYTHON
+This project aims at deriving dynamics and kinematics of traditional quadcopter, then followed by simulation of it via MATLAB and PYTHON